Remote Learning Provision

-Parents/carers all have access to Show My Homework which will inform you of work completed and/or deadlines missed by your child.
-Should you not have the details to access this, please contact email@example.com.
-Please state your child’s full name and year group.
+Parents/carers will all have access to Google Classroom once set up has been completed, which will inform you of work completed and/or deadlines missed by your child.

 Your child’s tutor and Student Support Manager will also be available via email and will be in contact with you during an extended period of absence or school closure in line with government guidelines.
 These member of staff are the student’s first port of call if they have general questions or well-bring concerns.
-Your child’s community principal are also contactable via email or through the school office.
+Your child’s year group Learnign Leaders are also contactable via email or through the school office.

 How will you check whether my child is engaging with their work and how will I be informed if there are concerns?

-Our staff will be online and checking Show My Homework on a daily basis.
+Our staff will be online, checking and updating Google Classroom on a daily basis.
 In addition, it is expected that all students complete a daily morning attendance and welfare check.
 Students received this via their school email account from 8am.
 All students are required to complete this between 8am – 9:15am every day.
 The pastoral team will use this data and contact students who have not ‘attended’ to ensure that firstly, everything is ok and secondly that there are no issues accessing our virtual school.

 During live lessons, students will be interacting with the class teachers.
 Please be aware teachers may contact you if they feel there is a lack of engagement during these sessions.

 Finally, a key part of our remote learning requirements is the submission of work.
-This is vital and should take place following live lessons, and following recorded lessons communicated on Show My Homework.
+This is vital and should take place following live lessons, and following recorded lessons communicated on Google Classroom.
 It is through this platform which we expect students to submit their work.
 In order to ensure students are making progress, if work is not submitted to teachers, you will receive a text message alerting you to the missed deadline.

 There will then be 2 days in which the work can be submitted.
 If work is still not submitted, the teacher will contact you with further details.
 If after this communication work is still outstanding, students will be asked to come into school daily from that point forward to complete all work.
 This will then be reviewed on a weekly basis, with the decisions to return to remote learning made by members of the senior team.